 I provide the attention grabbing market timing tap on the shoulder to ask you whether you really want to stay long when the market is diving OR whether you really want to be afraid when the market is clearly and steadily entering a Bull market.
 You need a market timing, trading, and investing system, really a financial market investing and trading system to succeed.
 Why invest with one arm tied behind your back?
-My newsletter will help you remain conscious in a very unconscious world.

 People commonly lose money mostly due to lost opportunities - opportunities to SELL and to BUY, because they fall asleep at the wheel.
 They ignore market timing completely.
-My daily report is your earning warning system as I say for both Bull markets and Bear markets.

 You heard this before but it’s very important to emphasize that the BUY/SELL/HOLD and market timing stage classifications are NOT recommendations.
 Please read the two disclaimers in the newsletter and on this website before investing.
 They represent investment opinion, not investment advice.
 You must make your own decisions, since I am not an investment advisor, and I do not know what your needs are either short or long term.

 These signals are market timing indicators that you should use with your own final judgment and that of your advisor should you use one to invest your assets.
-Any investing system should be overidden when there are specific personal circumstances and risk tolerance that must be considered.
+Any investing system should be overridden when there are specific personal circumstances and risk tolerance that must be considered.
 If a given ETF or index mutual fund is too volatile for you to sleep at night, do not invest in it or trade it.
 Period.

 The beauty of it is that it will act as a check on your own judgments and intuition.
 Often we lose touch with what is really happening when there is no system in place to wake us up.
 When your car starts to bump on the shoulder of the road, you steer back onto the road.
 It's the same with technical analysis and market timing.
 They tell you when the markets are drifting off the road and are about to crash in many instances.